mike-eason/WPF_ToastNotifications/README.md

 Here's how to add this project to your solution:

-1. Download the project as a ZIP.
+1. Download and extract the project.
 2. Add the `.csproj` to your solution.
 3. Rebuild the project.